GMOD/jbrowse-components/packages/website/docs/bcc2020_plugin_development.md

 ### Conclusion

-This is an initial look into jborwse 2 plugin development.
+This is an initial look into jbrowse 2 plugin development.
 I strongly encourage reading the developer guide in the main documentation for more info, and let us know if you have any feeback or questions.
 Thanks!